 - The personnel examining applications and taking decisions have the possibility to seek advice, whenever necessary, from experts on particular issues, such as medical, cultural, religious, child-related or gender issues.

-In practice, however, all the above may not be applied and overall there are inconsistencies in the way each officer / caseworker interprets medical reports and in the way these are evaluated.
-Specifically, medical reports provided by private doctors in Cyprus or from the country of origin of the asylum seeker are often viewed as non-credible and not taken into consideration by certain officers/caseworkers, whereas others may evaluate them and include them in the assessment.
+However, all of the above may not be applied in practice.
+Overall, there are inconsistencies in the way each officer/caseworker interprets medical reports and in the way these are evaluated.
+Specifically, medical reports provided by private doctors in Cyprus or from the country of origin of the asylum seeker are often viewed as not credible and not taken into consideration by certain officers/caseworkers, whereas others may evaluate them and include them in the assessment.
 In addition, the costs for reports from private doctors are borne by the applicant.
-Medical reports from public hospital doctors are usually considered more credible, but even with such reports, there are discrepancies in the way they are assessed.
+Medical reports from public hospital doctors are usually considered to be more credible, but there are still discrepancies as to how such reports are assessed.
 Currently there are no NGOs providing medical reports.
-The only available report from an NGO is the one that may be provided under the specialised services for victims of torture implemented by the Cyprus Refugee Council, which is a psychological report that may be drafted as part of the rehabilitation services offered to victims of torture.
+The only available NGO report is the one that may be provided under the specialised services for victims of torture, trafficking, and gender-based violence implemented by the Cyprus Refugee Council, which is a psychological report that may be drafted as part of the rehabilitation services offered to victims of torture.

-Specifically regarding victims of torture, the law provides ‘Where the examining officer considers it relevant for the evaluation of the application, the officer shall, subject to the applicant’s consent, arrange for a medical examination of the applicant concerning signs that might indicate past persecution or serious harm, as well as symptoms and signs of torture or other serious acts of physical or psychological violence, including acts of sexual violence.
-The results of the medical examination shall be assessed by the determining authority along with the other elements of the application.’
+The law provides that: ‘Where the examining officer considers it relevant for the evaluation of the application, the officer shall, subject to the applicant’s consent, arrange for a medical examination of the applicant concerning signs that might indicate past persecution or serious harm, as well as symptoms and signs of torture or other serious acts of physical or psychological violence, including acts of sexual violence.
+The results of the medical examination shall be assessed by the determining authority along with the other elements of the application’.

-Regarding referrals to the Medical Board, as the law stipulates that referrals are at the discretion of the examining officer, it has been observed in recent years that practice varies.
-Caseworkers of the Asylum Service, if they have no doubt on the credibility of the applicant, will grant protection without referring to the Medical Board in many cases and tend to refer cases that are only considered to require further examination / evaluation.
+Referrals to the Medical Board are at the discretion of the examining officer.
+It has been observed in recent years that practice varies.
+Caseworkers of the Asylum Service, if they have no doubt as to the credibility of the applicant, will grant protection without referring to the Medical Board in many cases and tend to refer only cases that are considered to require further examination/evaluation.
 There have been no cases identified where the Asylum Service caseworkers have rejected an asylum application that includes torture claims without referring to the Board.
-On the contrary, EASO caseworkers examining asylum applications under the EASO-Cyprus support plan seem to be more reluctant to refer applicants to the Medical Board.
-Indicatively, in 2018 and 2019 cases were identified which had been examined by EASO caseworkers that included a torture claim however the applicant was not referred to the Medical Board and was rejected as the applicant was found to be non-credible on the reasons for which the torture took place.
+On the other hand, EUAA caseworkers examining asylum applications under the support plan seem to be more reluctant to refer applicants to the Medical Board.
+Between 2018 and 2021, EUAA caseworkers identified and examined various cases in which the applicant alleged having been subjected to torture; the applicant was not referred to the Medical Board and their application was rejected as, despite being recognised as a victim of torture, they were found to be not credible on the reasons for which the torture took place.

-Regarding the quality of the reports issued by the Medical Board and the impact on the examination of the asylum applications, there have not been enough cases and reports to indicate a clear practice.
-A medical report reviewed at the end of 2018 in a case represented by the Cyprus Refugee Council stated the physical findings (scars) and that the applicant had symptoms that indicate PTSD.
-This confirms, at least, that a psychological assessment is now carried out.
-Furthermore, the report concluded that the findings could be the result of torture, also an improvement from the former procedure and medical report.
-However, in the subsequent decision on the asylum application issued by the Asylum Service based on a recommendation by an EASO caseworker, the applicant was found to be credible on the injuries sustained, noting that the medical report confirms these, but the applicant was found to be non-credible on the reasons for which the attack took place.
-As for the PTSD, it is stated that it was taken into consideration but that it is not adequate to excuse the non-satisfactory internal credibility of the applicant’s statements and the application was rejected.
+There have not been enough cases and reports to assess the quality of the reports issued and their impact on the asylum assessment.
+A medical report reviewed at the end of 2018 in a case represented by the Cyprus Refugee Council noted physical findings (scars) and that the applicant had symptoms indicating PTSD, indicating that a psychological assessment is now carried out.
+Furthermore, the report actually concluded that the findings could be the result of torture, also an improvement from the former practice.
+However, in the subsequent decision on the asylum application issued by the Asylum Service based on a recommendation by an EUAA caseworker, although the applicant was found to be credible on the injuries sustained, noting that the medical report confirmed these; the applicant was found to be not credible regarding the reasons for which the attack took place.
+As for the PTSD, the decision stated that it was taken into consideration but that it could not excuse the non-satisfactory internal credibility of the applicant’s statements and the application was rejected.